Explore

 If you take away one thing from this article, let it be this: don't roll your own authentication.

 Use an existing auth provider.
 Firebase Authentication, Supabase Auth, Auth0, and Clerk all handle this correctly so you don't have to.
-You configure, they secure.
+You configure; they secure.

 Different products suit different authentication methods.
-Here's how to think about it.

-Email + Password
+Email + password

 Use when: